woodnsec/IoT-Forensics/README.md

 ### Goals and objectives

-*Research differences/similarities of traditional forensics, in comparison to IOT *
+Ideas :
-*
+  *Research differences/similarities of traditional forensics, in comparison to IOT

 ## Proposed Project Timeline